The Dark Remains: Background

-The Dark Remains was based on a half-written manuscript and notes felt by McIllvanney after his death in 2015.
+The Dark Remains was based on a half-written manuscript and notes left by McIllvanney after his death in 2015.
 In an interview with The Glasgow Herald, Rankin speaks of taking responsibility for bringing the book to completion.
 He says:Reading the Laidlaw books, it’s a world of men sitting in smoke-filled bars psyching each other out, trying to play mind games with each other.
-And if the mind games fail, it turns to physical violence.He also speaks of making "necessary tweaks" to the portrayal of Glasgow, and giving more importance to women characters.
+And if the mind games fail, it turns to physical violence.He also speaks of making "necessary tweaks" to the portrayal of Glasgow and giving more importance to women characters.

 Plot

 Jack Laidlaw has been moved to the Central Division of the Glasgow Crime Squad.
 He is still a DC (detective constable) and is working for DI Ernie Milligan, who was a DC with Laidlaw (Milligan joined the Masons).
-Robert Frederick, the commander of the Glasgow Crime Squad, assigns DS Bob Lilley to keep an eye on him, saying Laidlaw's "reputation has always preceded him... who has he rubbed up the wrong way this month? .... he’s good at the job, seems to have a sixth sense for what's happening on the streets (but) he needs careful handling, if we’re to get the best out of him".
+Robert Frederick, the commander of the Glasgow Crime Squad, assigns DS Bob Lilley to keep an eye on him, saying Laidlaw's "reputation has always preceded him...
+Who has he rubbed up the wrong way this month? .... he’s good at the job, and seems to have a sixth sense for what's happening on the streets, (but) he needs careful handling if we’re to get the best out of him".

 The novel is set in October 1972, early in Laidlaw's career.
-Bobby Carter the right-hand man and lawyer cum money launderer for Cam Colvin, one of Glasgow's top gangsters, has disappeared, and then his body is found – in Rhode's territory.
-John Rhodes is Colvin's main rival; not minor gangsters like Matt Mason and Malky Chisholm.
-Milligan pontificates to his team that the graffiti tells him that "the Cumbrie are encroaching on the Carlton turf.
+Bobby Carter, the right-hand man and lawyer cum money launderer for Cam Colvin, one of Glasgow's top gangsters, has disappeared, and then his body is found – in Rhode's territory.
+John Rhodes is Colvin's main rival, not minor gangsters like Matt Mason and Malky Chisholm.
+Milligan pontificates to his team that the graffiti tells him that "the Cumbries are encroaching on the Carlton turf."
 A stabbing is one hell of a calling card, wouldn’t you agree?"
 He assumes (like other gangsters) that a rival gangster arranged Carter's death, and gang warfare intensifies.
 However, Laidlaw sees in Carter's home evidence of recent painting to cover up bloodstains from a domestic dispute after the abusive Carter was stabbed by his wife and children.
 His wife eventually confesses (but only to Laidlaw), to keep the children out of it.
 Laidlaw bypasses Milligan, whom he despises, by reporting directly to Commander Frederick.
-When the team (apart from Milligan!) are celebrating the end of the case (at the Top Spot bar, Hope Street), Frederick says privately to Lilley that "if he doesn’t manage to detonate himself in the near future, he might be in line for a swift promotion... (although he is) not exactly a team player."
+When the team (apart from Milligan!) is celebrating the end of the case (at the Top Spot bar, Hope Street), Frederick says privately to Lilley that "if he doesn’t manage to detonate himself in the near future, he might be in line for a swift promotion... (although he is) not exactly a team player."